 Montrose is also home to one of the most venerable courses in the history of golf, dating back nearly 500 years.

 And yet… football survives, and has done since Montrose was a busy Victorian port.
-Based at Links Park – note the name – since 1887, Montrose FC bear the date 1879 on their club badge.
+Based at Links Park – note the name, referring to a coastal golf course – since 1887, Montrose FC bear the date 1879 on their club badge.

 That was when a group of locals engaged with their counterparts from Arbroath in a pick-up game on the links.
 This team progressed pretty quickly to become founder members of the Forfarshire Football Association in 1883 – along with 12 from Dundee.

 Soon earning the nickname The Gable Endies, after the continental style of the town’s grand buildings, Montrose gave as good as they got, winning the Forfarshire Cup in 1892 at Carolina Port, the ground of three-time recent finalists Dundee East End.

 This was big news in Montrose, regular in-play match reports relayed by telegram, each of the eight goals in the 5-3 thriller followed with cheer or trepidation.
 But the Gable Endies had Alex Keillor to rely on, a Dundee-born forward whose reputation reached as far as the Scottish FA offices in Glasgow.

 Keillor would not only become the first Montrose player to be picked for Scotland but later, again at Carolina Port, the first Dundee one to score for the national XI too.
 He had returned to his home town a year after the Forfarshire Cup triumph for one simple reason: wages.
 While there was professional football in the big city, playing in Montrose meant, at best, a few expenses being refunded.